 What are the risks associated with endometriosis?

-According to Dr. Salazar, if the pain and symptoms worsen as the endometriotic lesions become deeper and more fibrotic, infertility may occur as well as possible bladder or bowel dysfunction, or pain with sex.
-Ovarian cysts, called endometriomas, can form.
-Other structures can also be damaged if infiltration occurs in the bladder, the rectum, or in the ureter, the duct that urine passes from the kidney to the bladder, which can potentially cause loss of kidney function.
+According to Dr. Salazar, if the pain and symptoms worsen as the endometriotic lesions become deeper and more fibrotic, infertility may occur as well as possible bladder or bowel dysfunction or pain with sex.
+Ovarian cysts, called endometriomas, can also form.
+Other structures may become damaged if infiltration occurs in the bladder, the rectum, or in the ureter, the duct that urine passes from the kidney to the bladder, which can potentially cause loss of kidney function.

-“Many patients with endometriosis often suffer from other linked comorbid conditions, such as interstitial cystitis, irritable bowel syndrome, inflammatory bowel disease, chronic headaches, chronic low back pain, vulvodynia, fibromyalgia, temporomandibular joint disease, chronic fatigue syndrome, and mood conditions, such as depression, anxiety, and PTSD,” says Dr. Salazar.
+“Many patients with endometriosis often suffer from other linked comorbid conditions, such as interstitial cystitis, irritable bowel syndrome, inflammatory bowel disease, chronic headaches, chronic low back pain, vulvodynia, fibromyalgia, temporomandibular joint disease, chronic fatigue syndrome, and mood conditions, such as depression, anxiety, and post-traumatic stress disorder (PTSD),” says Dr. Salazar.
 “These significantly impact quality of life.”

 How do you diagnose and treat endometriosis?

 Treatment for endometriosis can vary depending on the extent to which the endometrial-like tissue has affected a patient’s organs.